 We provide professional Safety Data Sheet (SDS) authoring services to meet the GHS and OSHA Hazcom 2012 requirements.
 HazCom is OSHA's most-cited manufacturing area.
 OSHA's most-cited areas for small chemical producers are Respiratory Protection and Hazard Communication.
 For larger producers it's the PSM standard, 29 CFR 1910.119, for which OSHA has a National Emphasis Program.

 Safety Data Sheets are a key part of systems for compliance with OSHA's Hazard Communication requirements (29 CFR 1910.1200), EU Dangerous Preparations requirements (91/155/EEC, now superseded by REACH), Canadian WHMIS and others.
 Generally OSHA's requirements have been the least prescriptive (though that is changed), and there's usually a 3-year review/update requirement.
 When OSHA lacked a mandated format, ANSI's Z400.1 Standard became generally accepted in North America.
 The current standard is the GHS Safety Data Sheet format.

 Differences among these drove development of the UN harmonization effort, the Globally Harmonized System of Classification and Labelling of Chemicals.
 The physical hazards section was led by the transportation sector, Health & Environmental by OECD and Hazard Communication by ILO.
-Initially adopted in 2002, the current revision 8 was published May 2019; included are pictograms new to most users.
-Most Asian countries and the EU have adopted this system; OSHA published a Final Rule on March 26, 2012 and is now law.
+Initially adopted in 2002, included are pictograms new to most users.
+The current revision 9 was published in July 2021.
+OSHA published a Final Rule on March 26, 2012 and is now law, and has a Proposed Rule to update to a more recent revision.

 OSHA has actively collaborated with other groups on harmonizing requirements and formats.
 There is a good GHS comparison on the OSHA website.
 Additionally, OSHA recognizes that many Safety Data Sheets are inadequate, and has developed an enforcement initiative.
 The training and format revision deadlines are passed.
 Here is a link to Enforcement Guidance

 Health Canada published WHMIS 2015 on February 11, 2015, with full implementation by December 1, 2018.